Advanced weapons, mobile computers and a training program exceeding the state's requirements shape the new department.

 Chief Broderick allocated "less lethal" ammunition to all of the police department shotguns, which gave police officers another option to use in the field for dangerous situations.

-was hired as Azusa's 10th Chief of Police in 2000.
-Having spent the bulk of his career working for the United States Secret Service guarding U.S. Presidents, he brought a national prospective to the Azusa Police Department.
+King F. Davis was hired as Azusa's 10th Chief of Police in 2000.
+Having spent the bulk of his career working for the United States Secret Service guarding U.S. Presidents, he brought a national perspective to the Azusa Police Department.
 Chief Davis focused on community policing and championed the establishment of the Service Area Commander (SAC) program to place accountability on geographic regions of the city with sworn police officers.
 The concept behind this program was to allow residents and businesses quick access to police officers responsible for their area, and improved responsiveness to community needs.
 Chief Davis also oversaw the improvement of the department's weaponry and physical fitness.

 Chief Robert B. Garcia took over in July 2006.
-Chief Garcia was the first Hispanic police chief in the City's 108 year history.
-He worked his way up through the ranks, and was appointed chief after 24 years with the department.
+Chief Garcia was the first Hispanic police chief in the City's 108-year history.
+He worked his way up through the ranks and was appointed chief after 24 years with the department.
 Chief Garcia continued a strong commitment to community-oriented policing principles and a pro-active approach to crime problems in the community.

 Chief Garcia oversaw an intensive in-house training program which tripled the state's Peace Officer Standards On Training ("POST") minimum requirements.
 He was an innovator in terms of approving the wearing of alternative uniforms, scheduling practices, and technology.